framps/golang_tutorial/README.md

 All samples can be run on a Raspberry Pi or any other Linux system with one exception: trafficLight uses GPIOs which are available on a Raspberry Pi only.

-## Note: I noticed my samples are cloned and used on a regular base.
+## I noticed my samples are cloned and used on a regular base.

 That's fine with me - it's the purpose of this repo to help to learn go.
 But I appreciate to get some background informations who uses this repro for education purposes.
 Please  create an issue and let me know.
 Or send an eMail to framp at linux-tips-and-tricks.de dot de.

+## List of sample code

 1. blinkAllLEDs - Sample which turns on and off LEDs connected to RaspberryPi GPIOs
 2. functions - Sample for go functions